-While each subject can be subdivided into other issues, it all comes back to these three to four primary components.
+While each subject can be subdivided into other issues, it all comes back to these primary components.

 What Happens After a Legal Separation is Entered?

 Once a judgment for legal separation is entered, the spouses are treated as if they are divorced.
 For example, the spouse's earnings and obligations will be their separate property (Fam.
 Code §771.).
-The spouses may no longer file joint tax returns (IRC §7703 (a)(2).), and on some occasions, the nonemployee spouse will lose access to any group health insurance coverage; the spouses have no right to intestate inheritance (Prob.
+The spouses may no longer file joint tax returns (IRC §7703 (a)(2).), and on some occasions, the nonemployee spouse will lose access to any group health insurance coverage.
+The spouses have no right to intestate inheritance (Prob.
 Code §78).
-However, unlike the spouses that get divorced, legally separated spouses cannot remarry.
+However, unlike the spouses that get divorced, legally separated spouses cannot remarry because they are still legally married.
 (Fam.
 Code §2201.)

 Why Consider a Legal Separation over a Divorce?

-If you decide to remain married and only obtain a Judgment for Legal Separation for specific reasons (such as Social Security or health insurance or other retirement benefits), make sure you read the fine print associated with such benefits or any orders made by the court in connection with the those property rights.
+If you decide to remain married and only obtain a judgment for legal separation for specific reasons (such as Social Security or health insurance or other retirement benefits), make sure you read the fine print associated with such benefits or any orders made by the court in connection with those property rights.
 Some benefits will specifically exclude legally separated spouses from eligibility resulting in the loss of the expected benefit.

 What Happens if You Later Decide You Want the Divorce?

-You can later file for divorce but the issues resolved in the legal separation are final, exceptions being:
+You can later file for divorce but the issues resolved in the legal separation are final, with the following exceptions: